Updated: Sep 12

 When it comes to eating veggies kids can be the last ones to get on board.

-Lets face it, broccoli and celery aren't the most exciting thing ever and can seem bland to a kiddo.
+Lets face it, broccoli and celery aren't the most exciting thing to eat and can seem bland to a kiddo.

 I remember as a kid being forced to sit at the table until all my food was gone.
 What was usually left over was the over cooked mushy broccoli or squash.
 I'm not sure if it was the texture, the flavor, or if I was just picky, I just did not want to eat my veggies.
 So lets just say I spent a lot of extra time sitting at the dinner table growing up.
-But look at me now!
+This in turn made me want to eat my vegetables even less because as a child I associated vegetables with being punished.
+This is something I wanted to avoid in parenting and allow my daughter to develop the palette for fruits and veggies while it being fun!

-What I'm saying is...kids, I get it!
-And I am here to help.
+What I'm saying is...moms, dads, kids, I am here to help.

 Being a mum who is raising her kid vegan, despite all the outside influences and unhealthy food options all around, I have been successful in making sure my child's nutritional needs are met while her tummy and taste buds are happy.
 She truly enjoys her veggies and all the healthy food we prepare.
 Just last week we made rainbow veggie rolls with an almond tahini dipping sauce and my husband and eight year old daughter were fighting over who got the last one.
 I suppose I should have made more!